 Also Gender Flipped with Yue, who is something of a Grumpy Bear and was completely unwilling to accept Sakura until she defeated him.
 He also has Parental Abandonment issues since his beloved creator died, leaving him, Kero and the cards alone for a few centuries until Sakura found them.

 The very uncommon mix between Dark Action Girl and Dark Magical Girl happens in Tenkuu Senki Shurato.
-Nara-oh Renge comes off as the first in the beginning, what with her genuine and huge fighting skills and her no-nosense attitude... but as the story continues, we see that personality-wise Renge is much closer to this trope: she's not a bad person in herself, just a confused and emotionally-broken young girl who sincerely loves her Evil Mentor Indra and has inner pain about it.
+Nara-oh Renge comes off as the first in the beginning, what with her genuine and huge fighting skills and her no-nosense attitude... but as the story continues, we see that personality-wise Renge is much closer to this trope: she's not a bad person in herself, just a confused and emotionally-broken young girl who sincerely loves her Evil Mentor Indra and has inner pain about it and her conflicted loyalties.
 After being killed in battle and brought Back from the Dead, Renge makes a Heel-Face Turn and is firmly on the side of good from then on.

 Yugi from Tenchi in Tokyo, in a rare Big Bad example.
 She was an Artificial Human created for experiments and had few idea of how the world worked as well as how much she hurt others with her powers.
-This lead to ber being sealed away by the then-Juraian Empress (an ancestor of Ayeka and Sasami) as the only solution despite how she was terrified of darkness and isolation.
+This lead to ber being sealed away by the then-Juraian Empress Hinase (an ancestor of Ayeka and Sasami) as the only solution despite how she was terrified of darkness and isolation.
 She grew VERY bitter and brewed an Evil Plan to conquer the Universe (which involved creating Sakuya to break havoc among Tenchi and his Unwanted Harem among other things), befriended Sasami who became her Morality Pet (to the point of deliberately keeping her outta her plans, and then kidnapping her to keep her by her side).
 To defeat her Tenchi had to reason with her and pull her outta a Villainous Breakdown (in which she cries and screams that she doesn't want to be buried again) instead of killing her.
 One Cool Down Hug and she's redeemed.

 Pretear's anime version of Takako/Fenrir is a rare Big Bad version.
 She broke down and had a Face-Heel Turn after having her feelings for Hayate rejected, which did NOT mix well with her deep insecurities.
 Like most Dark Magical Girls, she is ultimately redeemed and the last shot we see of her is her Happily Ever After with Sasame, her Second Love.